 - Financial performance has faced scrutiny as a publicly traded company

-Best for: Organizations seeking cost-effective, frequent satellite imagery for agriculture, infrastructure monitoring, and environmental applications.
+Best for: Organizations looking for cost-effective, frequent satellite imagery for agriculture, infrastructure monitoring, and environmental applications.

 Pricing: Per-area and subscription models designed to be more accessible than traditional providers.